propublica/sunlight-congress/docs/committee_hearings.md

-The **committee_hearings** collection holds upcoming and past scheduled committee hearings in the House and Senate.
+The **committee_hearings** collection holds upcoming scheduled committee hearings in the House and Senate.
+Past committee hearings may remain in our database for some time, but this data could disappear at any time.
+Only count on it for upcoming hearings.

 ### Guaranteed Fields